MarcarianS/cs1440-marcarian-shelby-assn4/doc/Plan.md

 - sends sys.argv[1] to whichever fractal is appropriate

 ## FractalInformation Class
-- defins the dictionary with the fractal names and important info
+- defines the dictionary with the fractal names and important info
+	- Important info being coordinates, axis length, its constant complex number, and whether it's julia or mbrot
 - getDictionary will return the dictionary
-- getFractal will return one of the fractals with its info
+- getFractal will return one of the fractals names

 ## Mandelbrot Class
 - given a complex number determined from which fractal is being used